Multiscale Sub-grid Correction Method for Time-Harmonic High-Frequency Elastodynamics with Wavenumber Explicit Bounds: Introduction

 The proof of the polynomial bounds requires many auxiliary computations and results, so we sketch the organization of the proof and paper as follows.
-In Section \ref{elastodynamicsgoverning}, we present the problem set up of the elastodynamics equations with radiation boundary conditions in the frequency domain and its related variational forms.
-Then, we utilize standard a-priori and variational techniques, along with the ideas from \cite{Esterhazy}, where we write the solution via single and double layer potentials by Green's identity.
-Using estimates for the layer potentials we obtain an estimate for $u$ in terms of known boundary norms of $u$ and $\sigma(u)\cdot \nu$.
+In Section~\ref{elastodynamicsgoverning}, we present the problem set up of the elastodynamics equations with radiation boundary conditions in the frequency domain and its related variational forms.
+We then introduce the Green's function, $G_k$ and related potential operators.
+In this mechanics context, $G_k$ is referred to as the Kupradze matrix \cite{kupradze1965potential,kupradze2012three}.
+We define the Newton potential, $N_k$ and present $k$-dependent estimates as in \cite{melenk2010convergence}.
+From here we obtain estimates for the single and double layer potentials, denoted $\widetilde{V}_{k},\widetilde{K}_{k},$ respectively.
+This is accomplished by employing a technique from \cite{Spence2014}, where layer potential estimates are obtained for nontrivial $k$.
+Then, we utilize standard a-priori and variational techniques, along with the ideas from \cite{FengSheen1994,Esterhazy}, where we write the solution via single and double layer potentials by Green's identity.
+Using the estimates for the layer potentials we obtain an estimate for $u$ in terms of known boundary norms of $u$ and $\sigma(u) \nu$.
 This gives polynomial-in-$k$ bounds as well as the related inf-sup constant.
-In Section~\ref{s:multiscale}, we present the ideas of the multiscale sub-grid correction algorithm as in \cite{BrownGallistlPeterseim,GallistlPeterseim2015,Peterseim2016}.
-Here we present the algorithm as well as the basic error analysis.
-We implemented examples for both two and three dimensional examples and see that the method performs well in handling pollution effects when compared to the standard Lagrange finite elements.

-The later sections contain an interthreaded piece of the auxiliary results needed in the above estimates.
-In Section~\ref{LayerSection}, to obtain estimates for the single and double layer potentials, denoted $\widetilde{V}_{k},\widetilde{K}_{k},$ respectively, is the primary challenge.
-The estimates are well studied for $k=0$, $\widetilde{V}_{0},\widetilde{K}_{0}$.
-This is from the now classical work \cite{dahlberg1988,kenig1983boundary} on elastostatics.
-The key is to be able to formally write

-(same for $\widetilde{K}_{k}$) as is done in \cite{MelenkBIO}.
-Here, $N_k(f)=G_k(f)$, is just the Green's function convolution operator for $G_k$ the Green's function, or in this case a matrix.
-In this mechanics context, this is referred to as the Kupradze matrix \cite{kupradze1965potential,kupradze2012three}.
-The $k$-dependence of derivatives of Green's function (Kupradze matrix) is critical for the estimates in Section~\ref{LayerSection} and subsequently Section~\ref{elastodynamicsgoverning}.
-This is the topic of Section \ref{NPSection}.
-We use the Fourier techniques to estimate the Green's function similar to \cite{melenk2010convergence}.
-This yields estimates for $N_k$, and thus using known estimates for $\widetilde{V}_{0},\widetilde{K}_{0},$ in elastostatics \cite{dahlberg1988,kenig1983boundary} and the representation \eqref{Vrep} we obtain estimates for $\widetilde{V}_{k},\widetilde{K}_{k},$ for Section~\ref{LayerSection}.
-With these estimates and Green's identity we are able to produce the estimates in Section \ref{elastodynamicsgoverning}. { Some details on spherical harmonics and spherical Bessel functions are given as an appendix. }